ibm-cloud-docs/vpc/file_storage_vpc_about.md

 ## Regional file shares overview
 {: #regional-file-storage-overview}

-As a customer with special access to preview the regional file share profile, you can create file shares with the `rfs` profile with regional availability in Dallas, Chennai - Airtel, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Toronto, Tokyo, and Washington, DC.
+As a customer with special access to preview the regional file share profile, you can create file shares with the `rfs` profile with regional availability in Dallas, Chennai - Airtel, Frankfurt, London, Madrid, Mumbai - Airtel, Osaka, Sao Paulo, Sydney, Toronto, Tokyo, and Washington, DC.

 You create a file share within a region.
 File shares are identified by name and associated with a resource group in your {{site.data.keyword.cloud_notm}} customer account.
 You can control how the file share is accessed by using security groups.
 The regional file can be accessed from all three zones of the region when the compute clients are in the correct security group.
 You can mount the file share on your compute host by using a regional network endpoint, which is known as a mount target for the share.
 For more information, see [regional mount targets](#fs-regional-mount).